-As of June 2023, there were 181 households on the waiting list for Coordinated Entry (57 families and 124 individuals).
+As of June 2024, there were 598 households on the waiting list for Coordinated Entry.
+From July 2023-June 2024, 1552 unique individuals enrolled in the CE system.
 The Coordinated Entry system helps to ensure that all intakes receive the same information and are referred to the most appropriate agencies for both housing and supportive services.
 Permanent Supportive Housing continues to be a need for Cobb County, as there is less turnover among clients.
 Through CDBG public services funding, the City of Marietta provided the Center for Family Resources funding to provide emergency assistance and supportive services to clients facing homelessness- with the goal to prevent becoming homeless again.
 Since the COVID-19 pandemic, there is definitely an increased need for homeless services and transitioning individuals out of homelessness and into permanent shelter.